Shahrbaraz: Legacy

 Shahrbaraz had played an important role in the Byzantine–Sasanian War of 602–628, and the events that occurred after the war; his mutiny against Khosrow II caused the Sasanian Empire to fall into a civil war.
 After the death of Shahrbaraz, his son Shapur-i Shahrvaraz deposed Boran and became king of the Sasanian Empire.
 His reign, however, did not last long, and he was shortly deposed by the Sasanian nobles.
 During the same period, Niketas entered in the service of the Byzantines, and would later appear as one of the Byzantine generals at the Battle of Yarmouk during the Arab–Byzantine wars.

 A detailed saga of heroism and romance evolved around Shahrbaraz later.
 In the Islamic period, it was transferred into the legend of Umar ibn al-Numan and his sons which became included in the One Thousand and One Nights, itself influencing the late Byzantine epic of Digenes Akritas.
+In the Syriac Life of Simeon of the Olives, which takes place at the end of the seventh century, Sharbaraz appears anachronistically as ruler or "king of Sīrwān".